passionbytes/spark-postgres/README.md

 # Building A Development Spark Cluster with Docker & Illustrate how to avoid OUT OF MEMORY exception in Spark when uing Spark's JDBC with some databases.

-## Overview: This is forked from cormaxed/spark-postgres.
+## Overview: ( Note that this repository is forked from cormaxed/spark-postgres and made some small changes)

 My goal is to build a decent approximation of a production Apache Spark EMR environment for development and testing.